Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 # Project Overview:
 This team was tasked to build a model that can predict the main programming language of a repository using data from the GitHub repository README files.

-Using Natural Language Processing and following the full Data Science Pipeline
+Using **Natural Language Processing** and following the full *Data Science Pipeline*

 # Project Goals:
 * Produce a Final GitHub repository containing our work
 * Provide a well-documented jupyter notebook that contains our analysis
-* Display a README file that contains a description of our project and instructions on how to run it with a link to our Google Slide Presentation
+* Display a `README` file that contains a description of our project and instructions on how to run it with a link to our Google Slide Presentation
 * Present a google slide deck suitable for a general audience which summarizes our findings in exploration and documents the results of our modeling with well-labeled visualizations
-* Produce and demonstrate a Function that will take in the text of a README file, and attempt to predict the programming language using our best model.
+* Produce and demonstrate a function that will take in the text of a `README` file, and attempt to predict the programming language using our best model.

 # Reproduction of this Data:
-* Can be accomplished using a local env.py containing github_username, github_token, and host Repository link information for access to the GitHub project Readme file search results that you want to explore.
+* Can be accomplished using a local `env.py` containing `github_username`, `github_token`, and host Repository link information for access to the GitHub project Readme file search results that you want to explore.
+**Warning** to make the scraping successfull we added pauses 20 sec/per page.
+This slows down the first run of the program.
+After the scraping all data is saved locally in the `data.json` file.
   * To retrieve a github personal access token:
     * 1. Go here and generate a personal access token: https://github.com/settings/tokens
          You do _not_ need to select any scopes, i.e. leave all the checkboxes unchecked